 Professional development is a critical issue under COVID-19, especially for educators who are not familiar with remote learning.
 Teachers who understand the learning objectives that they are seeking to accomplish, and recognize that these objectives can be accomplished in multiple ways, are the best position to take advantage of the capabilities that AI technologies have to offer.

-Slides from the panel, including backup materials, may be found below.
+Slides from the panel, including backup materials, may be found on SlideShare.